-The following is a summary of the Executive Director's Report for the ICTC Commission on December 16, 2021.
+The following is a summary of the Executive Director's Report for the ICTC Commission on December 8, 2021.

 1) Imperial County Long Range Transporation Plan (LRTP) Request for Proposals (RFP): ICTC is conducting an RFP process to prepare a full update of the Imperial County LRTP.
 Request for Proposals were due on November 19, 2021.
 On December 2, 2021, an LRTP evaluation committee reviewed the proposals.
 The evaluation committee consisted of technical staff from the IID, the Cities of Calexico and El Centro, and Caltrans.
-All firms were interviewed on December 9, 2021.
+All firms were asked to participate in oral interviews scheduled on December 9, 2021 at the City of El Centro in-person and via Zoom.
 Tentatviely, final selection and contract approval will be on the agenda for recommendation of approval at the January Commission meeting.